Controllers

 When testing controllers, the goal is to call the router's controller endpoint and verify the HTTP response, including the status code, response content, headers, and more.

-To initialize a test request, use testing::request
+To initialize a test request, use use loco_rs::testing::prelude::*;

 , which prepares your app routers, providing the request instance and the application context.